Tommy

 Qualifications

-Steve has been a full time karate and health club instructor
+Steve has been a full time karate and health club instructor since

-numerous leisure industry courses on anatomy, physiology,
+industry courses on anatomy, physiology, biomechanics, nutrition,

-biomechanics, nutrition, and safe exercise procedures.
-He
+and safe exercise procedures.
+He has attended the Refereeing and

-as being an SKB National Referee and Kata Judge.
+as well as being an SKB National Referee and Kata Judge.

 He

-has assisted his father on numerous national and international
+has assisted his father on numerous national and international courses

-Osaka International Kata Coach.
-He has amongst others, conducted
+Kata Coach.
+He has amongst others, conducted training for the Egyptian,

-training for the Egyptian, Kuwaiti, and Saudi Arabian National
+Kuwaiti, and Saudi Arabian National Teams.
+The Egyptian Kata Team

-and to take a 5th place in the World Championships in Granada.
+went on to win the African Games and to take a 5th place in the

-He trained the Kobe Osaka Kata team, which won the British
+World Championships in Granada.
+He trained the Kobe Osaka Kata team,

-and Scottish Championships three times and twice took 5th
+which won the British and Scottish Championships three times and

-place in the European Championships.
+twice took 5th place in the European Championships.

 He